Updated at 4:00 p.m. EST on February 12, 2016

 “We don’t want to cut off access to education in rural communities where, in many cases, an associate’s degree in nursing is the only local nursing education opportunity,” Salsburg said.
 “The associate’s degree has to be seen as a pathway to nursing.”

 Other strategies to address the nursing shortage have included public-private partnerships and incentives for nurses to become nurse educators.
 Johnson & Johnson recently launched the Campaign for Nursing’s Future, an effort that uses TV commercials, videos, a website, and brochures to tout the benefits of “this rich and rewarding career.”
-And two years ago, the University of Wisconsin (UW) announced the $3.2 million initiative to provide fellowships and loan forgiveness for nurses who agree to teach in the state after graduation from nursing school.
+And two years ago, the University of Wisconsin announced a $3.2 million initiative to provide fellowships and loan forgiveness for nurses who agree to teach in the state after graduation from nursing school.

 Cipriano said the American Nurses Association is currently lobbying Congress to increase funding for Title VIII of the Public Health Service Act.
 The provision allots federal grants for nursing schools and organizations to advance their educational programs, promote diversity in the field, repay loans for nursing students who work in facilities with critical shortages, train geriatric nurses, and more.